-As a result, American youth want more freedom and independence.
+In the aftermath, American youth wanted more freedom and independence.

-This new impetus will allow the emergence of the Rockabilly style first in music (mixture of rock and country), then in fashion.
+This new impetus was to allow the emergence of the Rockabilly style first in music (mixture of rock and country), then in fashion.

 This style emerges and becomes a must to have in the working class and which undeniably makes it stand out from the others.